andrewchambers/hpkg/pkgs/bootstrap/README.md

 - Build seed.tar.gz with seed.sh, this builds a statically linked gcc and busybox.
 - Build a statically linked bootstrap.c, linked against libarchive.
-- Host both files somewhere hpkg can download them, in your bootstrap building execute the bootstrap binary, and it will unpack the seed into $out.
+- Host both files somewhere hpkg can download them, in your bootstrap package execute the bootstrap binary, and it will unpack the seed into $out.